CodeVA-Curriculum/twine-trail-guide/src/routes/locations/adding-images.md

 ## Add an Image to a Passage

-After you get the image link, open up a Twine passage and add a line like this one:
+After you get the image link, open up a Twine passage and add some code like this:

 ```
 {embed Unsplash image: 'https://unsplash.com/photos/Na0BbqKbfAo', alt: 'the moon'}

+You hear the howls of wolves in the distance.
 ```

 . . . but change a couple of things: